Find the most amazing crochet stitches for blankets and afghans here. You’ll never run out of ideas for beautiful crochet blankets.

 What makes for easy crochet stitches for blankets?

-The best crochet stitches for blankets are ones that have an easy to remember, textured stitch pattern.
+The best crochet stitches for blankets are ones that have an easy-to-remember, textured stitch pattern.
 You want something easy to remember so that you can work on this without having to constantly refer to the pattern, and you want something textured so that you get an amazing finished project.

 Many of these stitches below use simple combinations of basic stitches such as single crochet, half double crochet, or double crochet.
 They can also be used in combination with slip stitches or basic chains.
 It’s really amazing how many different stitch patterns can be created with the basics!